-Downloading a diagnostic bundle for Cloudera Data Engineering
+Downloading a diagnostics bundle for Cloudera Data Engineering

-This section describes how to download a diagnostic bundle to troubleshoot a Cloudera Data Engineering Service in Cloudera using Cloudera Data Engineering UI.
+This section describes how to download a diagnostics bundle to troubleshoot a Cloudera Data Engineering Service using the Cloudera Data Engineering UI.

-To troubleshoot issues with your Cloudera Data Engineering Service, download diagnostic bundles of log files.
-These diagnostic bundles, in the form of ZIP files, are downloaded to your local machine.
+To troubleshoot issues with your Cloudera Data Engineering Service, download the diagnostics bundles of log files.
+These diagnostics bundles, in the form of ZIP files, are downloaded to your local machine.
 This is available on both AWS and Azure environments.

 Required Role: DEAdmin